| CloserLook > Romans > Romans 4:1-3 |

 But in the mean time, let's continue to look at Abram’s walk of faith.

-unto him, I am the Almighty God; walk before me, and be thou perfect.
-Abram is now 99 years old, and God is still using that little word "will".
+perfect.
+Abram is now 99 years old, and God is still using that little word "will.”
 Aside from Ishmael, who was not part of God's plan, Abram was childless.
 At this point in his life, I'm sure his only desire would have been for a son, but God gave him something else.
 He gave him a new name.
 And do you know what that name means?
-Abraham means, the father of a multitude.
-It's hard to imagine this rich, highly respectable old man, without a legitimate son to his name, going around calling himself the father of a multitude.
+Abraham means the father of a multitude!
+It's hard to imagine this rich, highly respectable old

 That’s faith, isn't it?
 Granted, his neighbours might have called it something else, but really, that is faith! ~ ~ ~ ~ ~ ~ Finally, at 100 years of age, his miracle son arrived.
 After 25 years of waiting, he held the key to God's promises in his arms.
 This little son must have been so dear to him.
 Yes, Abraham had arrived.
 From this point on, he could rest on his oars.
 Or maybe not.
-Gen. 22:1-2 "And it came to pass after these
+Genesis

-and said unto him, Abraham: and he said, Behold, here I am.
-Over the
+these things, that God did tempt (or test) Abraham, and said unto him, Abraham: and he said, Behold, here I am.
+Over the years,

-years, Abraham had matured in his faith.
+Abraham had matured in his faith.

 It was now

-You might
+You might say

-say, this was his acid test.
+this was the acid test.

 After 25